mattiaswickberg/1dv600-lab/Documentation/UseCases.md

 #### Main scenario
 1. The person types in "Science Fiction" into the search field
-2. A list of Science Fiction novels appear
+2. A list of Science Fiction novels appears
 3. User clicks on titles and reads about them
 4. User finds a book to read

 #### Secondary scenarios
 ##### 1.1 User spells search words wrong
 1. System returns empty list, explaining that no books are in the library that matches that search term, and suggests user checks spelling or search for something different
+2. User corrects spelling and searches again
 ##### 1.2 System contains no books of chosen genre
-1. 1.
-System returns empty list, explaining that no books are in the library that matches that search term, and suggests user checks spelling or search for something different
+1. System returns empty list, explaining that no books are in the library that matches that search term, and suggests user checks spelling or search for something different

 ### Detailed use case 2: User wants to borrow a certain book